-"western boundary sound wall" means the boundary wall to be situated along part of the western boundary of the Order land the location of which is shown on the works plan (APP-014); and
+"western boundary sound wall" means the boundary wall to be situated along part of the western boundary of the Order land the location of which is shown on the works plans; and

-"works plan" means the plans submitted with the application and certified as the works plan by the Secretary of State for the purposes of this Order (AS-001and REP2-007, REP2-026, REP2-048, REP2-075 and REP2-076).
+"works plans" means the plans submitted in support of the application, listed in the examination library index under references APP-014, AS-001, REP2-007, REP2-026, REP2-048, REP2-075 and REP2-076 and certified as the works plans by the Secretary of State for the purposes of this Order.

-- (2) References in this Order to rights over land include references to rights to do or to place and maintain anything in, on or under land or in the air-space above its surface. - (3) All distances, directions and lengths referred to in this Order are approximate. - (4) References in this Order to numbered works are references to the works comprising the authorised development as numbered and described in Part 1 of Schedule 1 (authorised development) and shown on the works plan. - (5) The expression "includes" is to be construed without limitation. - (6) All areas described in square metres in the land ownership and interests schedule are approximate. - (7) References to any statutory body include that body's successor bodies.
+(2) References in this Order to rights over land include references to rights to do or to place and maintain anything in, on or under land or in the air-space above its surface.

+(3) All distances, directions and lengths referred to in this Order are approximate.

+(4) References in this Order to numbered works are references to the works comprising the authorised development as numbered and described in Part 1 of Schedule 1 (authorised development) and shown on the works plans.

+(5) The expression "includes" is to be construed without limitation unless the contrary intention appears.

+(6) All areas described in square metres in the land ownership and interests schedule are approximate.

+(7) References to any statutory body include that body's successor bodies.